Make your own homemade apple cider vinegar with this easy tutorial! Avoid wasting apple scraps and use them in this simple recipe for ACV.

 Notes

 - Avoid chlorinated water.
 Most cities use chlorine to combat bacteria in water, but this small amount of chlorine can react with fermentation and vinegar.
 Be sure to use filtered water or boiled water that has cooled.
-If you want to have filtered water from your sink, I recommend this reverse osmosis unit.

 - Don’t use metal containers.
 Metal containers will also react with fermentation and vinegar, so make sure you’re using only glass jars.
 (Silicone, wood, and plastic utensils are fine to use.)Speed up the process: You can use apple cider vinegar as a “starter” and add 1 ½ Tbsp raw apple cider vinegar for every 2 cups of water to help kick start and speed up the fermentation process.
 If you do this, strain the apples after just one week and taste each week after that.